3 Day Hills and North Coast AdventureLet the adventure begin

 Our 3 Day riding adventure finishes here in this idyllic village in the fabled Glens of Antrim, where the Glen of Glendun meets the Atlantic Ocean.
 We will share a meal together in Mary Mc Bride’s bar in the village, a great example of a quaint little Irish pub and restaurant.

 As the horses are being transported back to base, we will say our farewells allowing you to continue on your journey of exploration in Ireland.

-*If you need another nights accommodation after your final days riding, please let us know and we can sort this out for you.
+*If you require another night of accommodation after your final day’s riding, please let us know and we can arrange this for you.

 Locations where we ride:

 Tea and Fresh Baked Scones on Arrival at Centre